 Back of House Roles

-1 – Administration: Assist with administration tasks in museum departments such as Market Research, Public Relations, Marketing, Membership and Education.
-Administrative tasks for Volunteers include word processing, data entry, cataloguing, photocopying, filing, helping with mail-outs, or helping collate kit material.
+1 – Administration: Assist with administration tasks in departments at Melbourne Museum such as Market Research, Public Relations, Marketing, Membership and Education.
+Administrative tasks for volunteers include word processing, data entry, cataloguing, photocopying, filing, helping with mail-outs and helping collate kit material.

 2 - Collection and Curatorial: Some research assistance and basic collection management for staff, including curators and collection managers and some administration, data entry, filing and sorting.
-At Melbourne Museum there are a number of natural science and social history collection and curatorial areas; Volunteer tasks include research, cataloguing collection objects, or administration.
+At Melbourne Museum there are a number of natural science and social history collection and curatorial areas; volunteer tasks include research, cataloguing collection objects, or administration.
 The nature of volunteer work in these areas largely depends on the needs of the particular work area and the interests and skills of Volunteers.
-Positions are limited in these areas and many Volunteers commence working in Public Programs first.
+Positions are very limited in these areas.

 Rostered only Monday - Friday.

-Please note: Positions in Behind the Scenes areas are first made available to active front of house volunteers.
+Please note: Positions in Behind the Scenes departments are limited and are first made available to our existing pool of volunteers.